w3c/tocc/management/Framework.md

 ### Purpose of the CDM

-The CDM A city data model enables city software applications to share information, plan, coordinate, and execute city tasks, and support decision making, by providing a precise, unambiguous representation of information and knowledge commonly shared within and across city services.
+The CDM enables city software applications to share information, plan, coordinate, and execute city tasks, and support decision making, by providing a precise, unambiguous representation of information and knowledge commonly shared within and across city services.

 ### Scope of services covered by the CDMRA (and CDM)